Orelbenr/cryptopals-writeups/Set6_RSA_and_DSA/README.md

 In this challenge, we have the message and the signature, and we need to determine the private key.

 The "bug" in the used DSA implementation is that *k* is chosen from the range [0, 2^16].
-The small space of *k* values allow us to brute-force the result.
+The small space of *k* values allows us to brute-force the result.

 We start by recovering the private key *x* given the subkey *k*:
 ```python